Why Vented Crawl Spaces are Outdated - Crawl Space Repair in Lawrenceburg, KY

 Solution

-Next, we laid down dimpled drainage matting, which channels water toward the sump pump while providing a durable base for the CleanSpace liner.
+Following the Anabec treatment, we laid down dimpled drainage matting, which channels water toward the sump pump while providing a durable base for the CleanSpace liner.
 The matting also cushions the liner, making the crawl space safer for maintenance or storage.
+At the same time, we installed SilverGlo insulation panels along the walls.
+Unlike traditional fiberglass, SilverGlo resists mold and provides superior thermal protection, which is especially important in Kentucky where temperatures swing from hot, humid summers to freezing winters.

-After the insulation, we installed CleanSpace liner over the drainage matting, around the piers, and a foot up the walls over the SilverGlo panels.
+Next, we installed the CleanSpace liner over the drainage matting, around the piers, and a foot up the walls over the SilverGlo panels.
 The seams were carefully taped to create a continuous moisture barrier.
-We then installed a SaniDry Sedona dehumidifier, which removes up to 15 gallons of moisture from the air each day and operates automatically when the sump pump runs.
-The discharge line includes an IceGuard outlet to allow water to escape even in freezing winter conditions.
+We then installed a SaniDry Sedona dehumidifier, which can remove up to 15 gallons of moisture from the air each day and only runs when its automatic sensor detects excess humidity.
+We installed the discharge line with an IceGuard outlet at the base of the foundation so overflow is possible even in freezing winter conditions when underground lines may freeze.
+Finally, we covered the old vents with vent covers and installed an EverLast crawl space door, eliminating the source of humid air entirely.

 Conclusion: